avl/noatun/docs/docs.md

 The user payload serialization format is user-defined.
 By default Noatun uses serde postcard, but any serialization mechanism can be used.

+# Data types supported by Noatun

+Noatun is completely unopinionated when it comes to message formats.

+However, when it comes to the materialized view, noatun ships with a set of standard types.
+The user can define their own types to extend this standard set of types.

+Some basic types:
+ * NoatunCell  - wrapper around primitives and many other Copy-types
+ * NoatunHashMap - hash map for Noatun
+ * NoatunString - Noatun equivalent to std::string::String
+ * Struct types defined using `noatun_object!`-macro.

+## Objects vs NoatunPods

+Data stored in Noatun must implement the `Object` trait.
+Implementors of Object know to import/export, allocate, initialize and destroy themselves.
+Objects also implement read/write dependency tracking through use of `Tracker`s.

+Naturally, Noatun supports storing primitives (u8, u16, u32 etc).
+These types do not implement `Object`, but must be wrapped in a type that does.
+The types `NoatunCell` and `OpaqueNoatunCell` serve this function.
+These cell types add read/write dependency tracking.

+In addition to rust's standard primitives, any type implementing `NoatunPod` can be used inside such a cell.
+In order to be able to implement `NoatunPod`, a type must have a stable memory layout and must be Copy.
+It must also implement the `NoatunStorable` trait.
+See `NoatunPod` and `NoatunStorable` docs for a complete list of requirements.

+## Native types

+As noted in the previous section, arbitrary objects cannot be stored directly in a Noatun-database.
+Instead, special types need to be used.
+For convenience, these types can be "exported" into "native" types.
+For example, the native type of NoatunString is simply `std::string::String`.

+The reason that native types can't be used directly in noatun is that they do not have a guaranteed memory layout.
+If they were stored directly in a noatun database, there would be no guarantee that persisted data would remain valid if the application was recompiled.

+To retrieve an instance of native type, use the `Object::export` method.
+To write a native type to a noatun object, use `Object::init_from`.

+## Schema hash

+All types storable in a noatun materialized view have a concept of a schema.
+Noatun persisted the hash of the complete db schema, and rebuild the materialized view if this hash doesn't match between the data types in memory and the format on disk.

 # Features

 ## Automatic pruning